Van Hammer: World Championship Wrestling (1991–1995)

 Despite the quick loss Hammer continued to be pushed, defeating Vinnie Vegas on a house show in Louisville, Kentucky, on June 3.
 He was victorious as well against Tommy Angel and Vladimir Koloff as well that month, although he sustained a defeat to Rick Rude.
 On July 3, Hammer defeated Lord Steven Regal at a house show in Spartanburg, South Carolina.
 His final WCW match came on July 11 in Tower City, Pennsylvania, when he pinned Wrecking Crew Fury.
-However, due to WCW's lengthy tapings that began that month, he continued to appear much later in the year.
+Due to WCW's lengthy tapings that began that month, he continued to appear much later in the year.
 On the September 11 episode of WCW Worldwide (taped July 7 in Orlando, Florida) he teamed with 2 Cold Scorpio and Marcus Alexander Bagwell in a losing effort against Sid Vicious & Harlem Heat.
 His final television appearance came on the November 6 episode of WCW Worldwide (taped July 10 in Orlando, Florida), Hammer attempted to defend his Jesse Ventura's Strongest Arm championship but was defeated by The Equalizer in the first round.

 In addition to making a television appearance in November 1993 (due to the pre-taping in July) in the Jesse Ventura arm-wrestling challenge, Hammer's name was also mentioned on the January 4 episode of WCW Main Event in a segment with Diamond Dallas Page.
 The heel randomly drew names out a fishbowl, and Hammer's name was one of the selections.
-However Hildreth would not make his actual return until November 29, 1994, when he was defeated by Dick Slater in a television taping.
+He returned November 29, 1994, and was defeated by Dick Slater at a television taping.

-On the January 21, 1995 episode of WCW Pro (taped on December 4, 1994, in Dalton, Georgia) another challenge was made by Diamond Dallas Page, this time a call to defend his arm wrestling title.
+On the January 21, 1995, episode of WCW Pro (taped on December 4, 1994, in Dalton, Georgia) another challenge was made by Diamond Dallas Page, this time a call to defend his arm wrestling title.
 Van Hammer made a surprise appearance to accept the challenge and Page faked an arm injury and called it off.
 One month later, on the February 25 episode of WCW Pro, Page defeated Hammer in an arm wrestling match after Max Muscle interfered.

 World Wrestling Federation (1993)

 On July 26, 1993, Hildreth received a tryout match at a WWF Superstars taping in Utica, New York.
-Wrestling as Van Hammer, he worked as a heel, but was defeated by Virgil.
+Wrestling as Van Hammer, he worked as a heel and was defeated by Virgil.
 The following day working as a babyface at a Wrestling Challenge taping in Plattsburgh, New York he was defeated by Damien Demento in another dark match.

 World Championship Wrestling (1997–2000)

 The Flock (1997–1998)

-Hildreth returned to WCW in November 1997 under the shortened ring name "Hammer", where he was placed in Raven's stable The Flock.
+In November 1997, Hildreth returned to WCW, where he was placed in Raven's stable The Flock.
 Despite being an undercarder, much like the rest of The Flock's members, he was granted a title match against the United States Heavyweight Champion Diamond Dallas Page on the February 23, 1998, episode of Monday Nitro, but was unsuccessful in winning the title.
 On the March 2, 1998, episode of Nitro, Hammer lost to Page via disqualification in a title rematch.